brokuene/chrome-extension-youtubehttps/README.md

 Developer info
 ------------------
 Extension uses content scripts injected to every **http** page.
 Content script finds all iframes on page and changes with reqular expression a source link.
-Content script also subscribes `DOMNodeInserted` event to support functionality on dynamicly changing pages.
+Content script also subscribes `DOMNodeInserted` event to support functionality on dynamically changing pages.
 Content scripts are injected by background page.
 The background page listens for replaced iframes and collect this information.
 A communication is done with `chrome.runtime.onMessage` and `chrome.runtime.sendMessage` API.
 The proxy option is done without content scripts and without knowing about any html or DOM.
 The `chrome.webRequest.onBeforeRequest` event allows to deal with request before it is sent.